Guide to Exploring the Charming Walled City of Cartagena

 You also absolutely must try an Arepa de Huevo in Cartagena!
 This Cartagena favorite is more like an empanada than an arepa and is stuffed with egg and, usually, ground beef.

 There are lots of street stalls and vendors where you can buy one, but the best are at Donde Magola, located next to the Éxito San Diego supermarket.
 They have different varieties of meat fillings (my favorite is the chicharrón).
-Most fry stands will also make one with just an egg if you don’t eat meat.

 See my guide to the best street food in Cartagena for more ideas of what street foods to try.